GhostP3per/GhostP3per/README.md

 - 👋 Hi, I’m Loc Nguyen.
 Master in CS @ Oregon State University.
-- Check out some of my projects at https://github.com/MarsPeper
+- Check out some of my other projects at https://github.com/MarsPeper
 - 👀 I’m interested in anything Computer Science related.
 - 💞️ I’m looking to collaborate on anything Computer Science related.
 Shoot me a message at locdevxwork@gmail.com.
 - 📫 How to reach me locdevxwork@gmail.com